margauxlep/project-clezemath/index.md

 insert correlation information

-## What words are used to describe the shootings?
+## What words were the most used after the shootings?

 Margaux